History of Back Page Football

 Back Page Football was founded and launched in the summer of 2009 to provide a platform for writers and to create high quality football writing.

 The blog is the brainchild of Kevin Coleman, an Irish-based student with a interest in football writing who wanted to create a home for his and other people’s work.
-Kevin began working with Australian-based journalist Neil Sherwin to create and promote the blog, where we have steered BPF to great success nearly three years later.
+Kevin began working with Australian-based journalist Neil Sherwin to create and promote the blog, where we have steered BPF to great success five years later.
 Neil has dedicated thousands of hours to the blog, editing countless articles in an often thankless task.
 Without his time and dedication, the blog would cease.
 BPF was developed and designed by Ollie Kavanagh, whom without his input we wouldn’t be here today and we are eternally grateful for the time and effort he put in to building the site.

 From the beginning, the goal of the blog has been to provide a platform for football fans to write about the beautiful game from a place where their work would be seen and read my many.
 Simultaneously, we strive to provide the very best football content we can from as many angles as possible.